 August is sun, sun, and more sun.
 Lots of sunny days, sure, but temperatures begin to drop… just a little bit, anyway.

-Because of summer vacation, August is prime tourist season.
-Rome will be packed with people, with daytime temperatures around 27°C. The tables turn a little for Milan, when this northern city sees its temperatures soar to sticky highs of 30°C.
+Because of summer vacation, August is prime tourist season, for Italians and international tourists!
+Rome and Naples and all the coastline will be packed with people, with daytime temperatures around 27°C. The tables turn a little for Milan, when this northern city sees its temperatures soar to sticky highs of 30°C. It’s not the best time to go to Italy if you don’t like crowds, but it will certainly be beautiful!

-Italy in August is generally a busy time of year to visit.
+It’s a well-known fact about Italy that August is generally a busy time of year to visit.
 Heading to one of its UNESCO-designated sights, like the Cinque Terre, won’t exactly be a pleasurable experience during this time.

 Weather in September in Italy

-With fewer tourist crowds but still boasting the remnants of summer warmth, September is a great time to visit Italy.
+With fewer tourist crowds but still boasting the remnants of summer warmth, September is a great time to visit Italy, perhaps the best time to visit Italy there is.
 Mountainous areas are cooler, while even Rome’s nighttime temperatures drop to about 15°C (the daytime high is 27°C, however).

 Beaches are still a good option; probably a better option than when they’ve been overrun with domestic and international tourists alike.
 The average sea temperature is 24°C.

-But you’d better go to the beach in the first week or so of this month, because by the end of September, the rains set in and the average temperature sinks to about 19°C. Not beach weather, we’d say.
+But you’d better go to the beach in the first week or so of this month, because by the end of September, the rain may set in and the average temperature sinks to about 19°C. Not the best beach weather, but not terrible either!

 Weather in October in Italy

 October arrives, and so does the start of fall.
-Temperatures are cooler, the sun sets before 7 pm, the sea is colder… There are still six hours of sunshine a day though, and the cooler temperatures make it easier to explore cities – and a much less sweaty experience, too.
+Temperatures are cooler, the sun sets before 7 pm, the sea is colder… There is still plenty of sunshine during the day though, and the cooler temperatures make it easier to explore cities – and a much less sweaty experience, too.

 Generally, though, it feels cooler and fresher.
-The leaves on the trees start to turn, daylight savings comes into play, and by the end of October, we’re talking sunsets at 5 pm and an average temperature of 15°C (in Rome, anyway).
+The leaves on the trees start to turn, daylight savings comes into play.
+By the end of October things start to get a little chilly around Italy.

 Weather in November in Italy

-Humidity rises to around 75%, coastal areas get a lot of wind, rainfall is on the rise, southern Italy can get into the low-20s temperature-wise, but sunshine hours decrease nationwide, dwindling to nine hours per day.
+Humidity rises to around 75%, coastal areas like Sorrento get a lot of wind, rainfall is on the rise, and southern Italy can get into the low-20s temperature-wise, but sunshine hours decrease nationwide, dwindling to nine hours per day.

 Weather in December in Italy